-United States Currency War
+The U.S.' Currency War

-China Currency War
+China's Currency War

 Japan's Currency War

-Forex trading has more influence on the value of the yen, dollar or euro.
-Japan can flood the market with yen all it wants, but if forex traders can make a profit from a rising yen, they will keep bidding it up.
+Forex trading has more influence on the value of the yen, dollar, or euro than traditional market forces.
+Japan can flood the market with yen attempting to devalue the currency—but if forex traders can make a profit from yen, they will keep bidding on it, keeping the value of the currency up.

-They invested in the U.S. dollar which had a higher interest rate.
-The yen carry trade disappeared when the Federal Reserve dropped the Fed funds rate to zero.
+The yen carries trade disappeared when the Federal Reserve dropped the federal funds rate (the interest rate banks charge each other for overnight loans) to zero.

-The European Union entered the currency wars in 2013, to boost its exports and fight deflation.
-The European Central Bank lowered its rate to .25 percent on November 7, 2013.
+The European Union entered the currency wars in 2013.
+It wanted to boost its exports and fight deflation.
+The European Central Bank lowered its rate to 0.25% on November 7, 2013.